Common issues for this age group involve:

 When plans aren't made in advance, courts can step in to appoint guardians and conservators.

 This option is known as guardianship (or conservatorship, in some states).
-Family members can petition a court to appoint a guardian, and they are entrusted with the following:
+Family members can petition a court to appoint a guardian.
+The guardian has the following responsibilities:

 Guardianship may be the last resort for many.
 They often involve a court stepping in on behalf of an older adult who can no longer care for themselves.